simongravelle/nmrformd/README.rst

 .. inclusion-readme-intro-start

-Dipolar Nuclear Magnetic Resonance from Molecular Dynamics (DNMRfromMD) simulations is a Python toolkit designed for the computation of dipolar NMR relaxation times (:math:`T1`` and :math:`T2`) from molecular dynamics simulations.
+Dipolar Nuclear Magnetic Resonance from Molecular Dynamics (DNMRfromMD or formerly NMRforMD) simulations is a Python toolkit designed for the computation of dipolar NMR relaxation times (:math:`T1`` and :math:`T2`) from molecular dynamics simulations.
 Used in combination with |MDAnalysis|, it allows for the analysis of trajectory